Part One What is a Certified Nurse-Midwife (CNM)?

 - Reproductive health visits

-Also worth noting is that as of 2019, almost 89% of births attended by midwives took place in hospitals, with the rest happening in birth centers or homes.
+It is also worth noting that as of 2019, almost 89% of births attended by midwives took place in hospitals, with the rest happening in birth centers or homes.

 Like most healthcare professionals, being a CNM means working nontraditional hours, and being “on call” to respond to patients who go into labor.
 CNMs typically work in private practices alongside obstetricians, in hospitals, or in birthing centers.